-Professor Camilla Krakstad has her background from research on signal transduction, and during her PhD she studied cAMP signaling in apoptotic cell death in both normal and cancer cells.
+Professor Camilla Krakstad has her background from research on signal transduction, and during her PhD, she studied cAMP signaling in apoptotic cell death in both normal and cancer cells.
 She is now leader of the the Bergen Gynecologic Cancer Research Group.